xiaoxiae/Clis/README.md

 Contains tools for processing the hold images into 3D models.

 ### `03-data/`
-Contains the hold data format specification and the scans of the holds and the wall themselves.
+Contains the hold data format specification and tools for managing the 3D models.